What is the ISCA?

 The association boasts some of the most recognizable names in the industry as members and friends of ISCA.
 Jack Davis, Sergio Aragones, Mort Drucker, Hermann Meija, Mark Fredrickson, Sam Viviano and Tom Richmond of Mad magazine, Jan op de Beeck, Sam Norkin, Rudy Cristiano, Bruce Blitz, C.F.
 Payne, Pancho Willmarth, Mike Peters, Bill Plympton, Jason Seiler and Sebastian Krüger have all been keynote speakers and members.
 Many ISCA members are accomplished as artists not only in caricaturing, but in other artistic fields as well.

 What does ISCA membership cost?

-Membership in ISCA starts at $60 a year for new and student members.
-Professionals and existing membership is only $85 per year.
-Professional members are allowed the privilege of voting within the organization and holding office, whereas student/associate members are given only limited membership rights.
-Upon joining ISCA, you will receive the informative quarterly newsletter, exaggerated features, as well as a list of artists from around the world.
-It's a virtual place to stay connected with other artists who share in your interest in the art of caricature.
-You also be able to meet and network with other artists from around the world at our annual convention.
-If all that weren't enough, you will also receive your own profile page to tell the world about your talents and post your samples on in the ISCA online directory.
+Membership in ISCA starts at $60 a year for Online Membership.
+Professional Membership is only $95 per year.
+Professional members are allowed the privilege of competing at the annual ISCA Conference as well as voting rights within the organization and holding office, whereas Online and Introductory members are given only limited membership rights.
+Upon joining ISCA, you will receive the informative quarterly newsletter, Exaggerated Features.
+You will also be able to meet and network with other artists from around the world at our annual convention.

 What other benefits come